ra-develop/flutter_app_template/README.md

 This project is the initial template for the Flutter application with authentication example, geolocation and upload of open weather information using the REST API
 It is based on clean architecture and uses modular extensible structure to implemting any features.
+For example implemented Login Page by using DummyJson.com API and Demo Page with geo localisation, openweather API and examples of the custom warning page
-This is project has test covers for the network and local data storage services.
+This is project has example test covers for the data model, network and local data storage services (TDD).

-Integrated plugins:
+## Integrated plugins:
 1. [Riverpod: A reactive caching and data-binding framework](https://pub.dev/packages/riverpod)
 2. [Firebase envirounment:](https://firebase.google.com/docs/flutter/setup?platform=ios)
 - [firebase_core](https://pub.dev/packages/firebase_core)